9 min read

 Sprinkling diatomaceous earth around your pet’s bedding or in the garden has worked well in the past for pests like ticks.
 Solutions like Apple Cider Vinegar and neem oil have natural insect-repelling properties which have helped to keep these parasites at bay.
 Regular cleaning of your carpets, curtains and upholstery is also recommended.

 Do a tick check every day when you brush your pet.
 Using a Bug Repelling Massage Oil before baths is a great way to encourage a lush coat as well as keep pests at bay.
 This oil contains eucalyptus and lemongrass to repel parasites.
 The HUFT Paw Balm contains tick-repellent oils like neem, so parasites are discouraged from latching onto your pet’s paws.
-Our Anti Tick and Flea Spray can be used on the legs and body before walks and outings to deter pests.
+Our flea and tick spray for dogs can be used on the legs and body before walks and outings to deter pests.

 Tick infestations are less likely to happen with pets who are healthy and eating a nutritious diet.
 It only takes a single tick to transmit dangerous diseases like tick fever and a strong immune system is important to fight these.
-Supplements like Golden Paste are important to strengthen the immune system.
-Measured inclusions of garlic is also said to help, over time, to discourage ticks from latching on.
-This should be included on the advice of a vet or certified canine nutritionist.
+Ensure your dog has regular meals and stays hydrated.
+If you wish to give your pet some dog supplements, remember to consult your vet or certified canine nutritionist before doing so.

-Pills, Spot On treatments and other chemical anti-tick and flea measures do exist.
+HUFT Tip: Pills, Spot On treatments and other chemical anti-tick and flea measures do exist.
 But they need to be taken on advice of a trusted vet only.
-Chemical anti-tick and flea measures tend to take a toll on your pet’s liver so make sure that their diet includes food and treats that strengthens the liver such as our Nutri Wafers Dog Treat for Liver Support.
+Chemical anti-tick and flea measures tend to take a toll on your pet’s liver.
+Discuss with your vet for natural alternatives.

 Tick eggs generally hatch during the warmer months, so spring and summer are often dubbed ‘tick season.’
 However, ticks are not completely absent during other months, so you should always be on the look-out for them.
 Learning to spot ticks at different stages of their life cycle helps you spot an infestation early and could also give you a clue as to how long the infestation has been around.
 Ticks go through four different life stages–Egg, Larva, Nymph and Adult.